 Dogs can’t sweat like humans do, so they often pant excessively in an attempt to cool themselves down.
 This can lead to dehydration and heat exhaustion, which can be dangerous for dogs.

-Dog cooling mats work by drawing excess heat away from the dog's body, helping to keep them comfortable and safe in hot weather.
+A dog cooling mat provides some reief to and overheated dog by drawing excess heat away from the dog’s body.
+This helps to keep them comfortable and safe in hot weather.

 We have, so we did a little research on what you need to know about using a cooling pad and the role it may be able to play in helping to reduce your dog’s body temperature.